 From the moment you drive off in your new (or used) car, it starts losing value.
-This is called depreciation.
-It happens much faster early on, and then slows down the longer you keep the car.
+This is called depreciation, shown in the blue line below.
+The car loses value very quickly early on, and then slows down the longer you keep the car.
 This is because the price you pay for a car from a dealer will include the cost of the car plus the dealer’s costs and profit margin, plus a large dose of VAT if it’s a new car.

 In theory, the value of your car and the amount you owe the finance company should come back together again at the end of the agreement.
 At any point before that time, you will have negative equity.

 What does that mean if I want to settle early?